johndshea/sos/README.md

-<sos> is a location-based help app for programmers.
+FlareGun (formerly <sos>) is a location-based help app for programmers.
 Post an SOS request, and a nearby programmer will swoop in on feathery, axe-scented wings to help you in your distress.
 SOS requests can be tagged with "skills" such as jQuery, Ruby, or MySQL, so as to match up a crisis with the right neck-bearded savior.

 Default user accounts (@foo.com):